kraviteja89/hot_tap_challenge/README.md

 # hot_tap_challenge
 Code and report for an axisymmetric model to simulate hot tap welding process

 Code files:
 linear_model.py
+nonlinear_model. py

+The animations of the simulation results are shown in linear_model.mp4 nonlinear_model.py

 Created with Python 3.8.5
 with the following libraries